ACHMartin/seastar_project/docs/source/processing_chain.rst

                                                                    calib_dict,
                                                                    write_nc=False)

-If `write_nc` is set to `True`, a formatted L1B netCDF file will be written to disk in a new or existing folder tree mirroring the L1AP file structure.
+If `write_nc` is set to `True`, a formatted L1B or L1C netCDF file will be written to disk in a new or existing folder tree mirroring the L1AP file structure.
 It is recommended that the following file tree structure is followed:
 ::